rushi9011/rushikesh/README.md

     var userQuery = _userManager.Users
         .Where(u => usersWithCategories.Any(uc => uc.UserId == u.Id));

-    // Apply additional filtering, sorting, or pagination if needed
-    // For example, if you want to order the results by a specific property:
-    // userQuery = userQuery.OrderBy(u => u.FirstName);

     // Fetch the users
     var users = await userQuery.ToListAsync(cancellationToken);